ginkgobioworks/gen/docs/graph_operators.md

 ```

 Upon receiving this command, gen creates a new graph in which the start and end pointers have been moved, and only the nodes and edges
 reachable between the new start and end points are retained.
-In this case that means that the edges to node 3 are clipped,
-as well as any implicit internal edges that are no longer relevant.
+If no sample name is provided for the new samples, gen will edit the original sample instead.
+When exported, these files are much smaller since they do not include edges and nodes that are no longer relevant.
+But as long as the bases (or residues) at the very ends stay intact, they can be easily imported and re-attached to a larger backbone graph as shown in Figure 1.

 ![Figure 1](./figures/operators/detach-attach.png)